Code-Institute-Submissions/angharadcaswell-surf_volunteer_app_AugResub/README.md

 # 6. Testing
-The sit was tested in Gitpod terminal and Heroku by users and myself on all browsers.
-The game was also peer reviewed by the Code Institute community.
+The site was tested in Gitpod terminal and Heroku by users and myself on all browsers.
+The site was also peer reviewed by the Code Institute community.

 ## 6.1 User testing:
 Users were asked to navigate around the site and also to make intentional mistakes to help check for errors.